Chimney Inspection | Chimney CCTV Camera Inspection

-Chimney cctv camera inspections can detect internal damage and faults to the flue liners or damage to the chimney shaft itself such as cracked masonry or cracked flue liners.
+Chimney cctv camera inspections after a chimney fire can detect internal damage and faults to the flue liners or damage to the chimney shaft itself such as cracked masonry or cracked flue liners.
 It can locate blockages, show tar build up, creosote deposits and birds nests etc.

 Smoke testing the chimney